Vápnfirðinga saga: Synopsis

 It is at this point that the relationship between Helgi and Geitir begins to devolve into enmity.
 Helgi and Geitir both suspect each other of keeping one of the treasures of Hrafn from the other leading to general mistrust between them.
 Now that Thorleif the Christian has returned, Helgi is determined to exact revenge on him and so, befriends a man named Ketil whom he tasks with claiming an outstanding temple-tax from Thorleif.
-Thorleif refuses to pay and Ketil agrees to house him in great hospitality before he returns home.
+Thorleif refuses to pay.
+When bad travel conditions bring Ketil back to Thorleif's home Thorleif houses him in great hospitality.
+Ketil chooses to drop the legal complaint against Thorleif.
 Helgi finds out about this and disowns Ketil as a friend for not following through with his wishes.

-Helgi's wife Halla, the brother of Geitir falls ill and Helgi divorces her, denying her a share of her property as per custom.
-Helgi promptly remarries Thorgerd Silver.
+Helgi's wife Halla, the sister of Geitir falls ill.
+Helgi betroths a woman Thorgerd Silver who lives the next valley to the southeast and brings her home while Halla is still alive.
+Halla sends to her brother Geitir, and leaves to spend her remaining days at Geitir's home.
+She disowns Helgi when he comes to visit before she dies.
+Helgi then refuses to return Halla's share of property to Geitir.
 Feeling betrayed by Helgi, Geitir brings suit against Helgi at the Althing for Halla's share of the property but is defeated.

 Two farmers named Thord and Thormod in Helgi's and Geitir's districts, respectively, are engaged in a dispute over tree-cutting and grazing rights.
-Helgi decides to slaughter all of the cattle belonging to Thormod and cut down the entire forest, awarding the lumber to Thord.
-Hearing this, Geitir sends men to Thord's farm to seize the lumber and are met with violence.
+Helgi decides to slaughter all of the cattle belonging to Thormod and cut down the entire forest.
+Thormod complains to Geitir and Geitir advises summoning Helgi to the thing, a lawsuit.
+Helgi gets word of this and ambushes Thormod's party.
 Several of Geitir's thingmen are killed including Thormod.

 Geitir sends an envoy of thingmen to Hof to collect the bodies of the slain thingmen.
-Suspecting that Helgi will be uncooperative, he instructs his thingmen to disguise themselves as charcoal-makers and to carry the bodies of in their charcoal bins.
-All the while, Helgi and Geitir meet and inform each other that the feud may end if the "lesser man yields to the stronger".
+Suspecting that Helgi will be uncooperative, he instructs his thingmen to disguise themselves as charcoal-makers and to carry the bodies away in their charcoal bins.
+All the while, Helgi and Geitir and their men meet and inform each other that the feud may end if the "lesser man yields to the stronger"'; all this to distract Helgi from what the charcoal men are doing behind him.